vpalombo/PANEV/README.md

 -   a vector of 1L pathways;

--   species code;
+-   the species code;

--   number of levels.
+-   the number of levels.

 Please see the above "Data preparation" section to understand how to prepare the correct input files.